 Once I and my friend wore the best dresses for the daredevil undertaking to watch a movie in Mumbai.
 It was an English one, a taboo in many families, but it was “Home Alone”, a story of a child who was mistakenly left alone at home as the whole family went on vacation, and what the child did to pass his time and save himself from intruders.
 So it was a children’s movie, funny and nice.

 Theatre went dark, everything was going well, and the movie was great.
-We were laughing and, enjoying each scene of it.
+We were laughing and, enjoyed each scene of it.
 But at lunchtime, I got perplexed at the sudden intrusion into my privacy.
 I had gone to the washroom.
 My dress was flared, it waved as I moved.
 As I stepped down the stairs, to come out of the hall, a man was standing at the food counter; he must be middle-aged with a child.
 He started gazing at me with his luscious eyes, but I ignored him, went straight to wash, and rushed back to take my seat, without looking here and there.
-As the theater darkened, I started feeling somebody is touching me.
+As the theatre darkened, I started feeling like somebody is touching me.
 The same man was sitting just behind my seat.
 In those days there would be no such privacy in between the seats, and darkness was an opportunity for men to lick their evil lips.
 I looked behind and here and there.
-As the theater was so dark, it was very difficult to make out who was doing this, I thought I must be imagining.
+As the theatre was so dark, it was very difficult to make out who was doing this, I thought I must be imagining.
 But it continued, I tried to save myself.
 I was very timid, though feeling uncomfortable but dared not take any action.
 As the movie ended, we rushed outside but he continued to stalk us.
 We both started running finally reaching the crowded place and he vanished.

-This would happen at the movie theaters when movie-going was a craze and tickets would sell in black.
-It was get together of a family, boyfriend, and girlfriend, husband-wife who wanted to have some moments together, eating popcorn and enjoying what we are so crazy about.
+This would happen at the movie theatres when movie-going was a craze and tickets would sell in black.
+It was get together of a family, boyfriend, girlfriend, husband-wife who wanted to have some moments together, eating popcorn and enjoying what we are so crazy about.
 But it was not for single women, a one who dared to go easily rendered a toy girl, a target of the luscious eyes.

-Still, girls do not venture alone to even PVT, though reasons are different.
+Still, girls do not venture alone to even PVT, though the reasons are different.
 The experience changed becoming more of a family thing and of partying and watching.
-I too once went to saw a movie this time at the age of 48 alone, back seat, reclining, and comfortable.
-Families were enjoying eating and watching, no interference, no eyeballs rolling, and no stalking.
+I too once went to see a movie this time at the age of 48 alone, back seat, reclining, and comfortable.
+Families were enjoying eating and watching, with no interference, no eyeballs rolling, and no stalking.
 Even if I got completely engrossed in the movie there was no one to even glare at me.
 At lunchtime I got a bit bored, there was no one to eat with me and I hesitated to buy and eat alone, yet I had a cup of coffee.

 No doubt coronavirus is deadly but it has taught men, do not dare!
 And it would be an eye-opener for the PVR owners to ensure the safety of women and children so that they enjoy and experience the PVR thing.
-Believe me, if we live alone, shop alone, even fly airplanes then it should not be made a big thing to watch movies alone.
+Believe me, if we live alone, shop alone, and even fly aeroplanes then it should not be made a big thing to watch movies alone.
 It’s our life; we will and will do it.